 If no rain falls, watering pepper plants every week is a good idea.
 You should check the moisture level of the soil every few days.
 Use your fingers and dig down 3-4 inches in the soil next to the plants.
 The soil should be moist, but not wet and sticky.
 If it's dry, it's time to water.

 It's a good idea to water plants in the morning hours.
 This will allow the mid-day sun to evaporate any excess water.
-Avoid watering plants in the evening as wet plants sitting overnight are more likely to develop disease and fungi.
+Avoid watering plants in the evening as wet plants sitting overnight are more likely to develop fungal problems.

 Do your best to keep the soil moist but not waterlogged.
 This will encourage your pepper plants to produce high quality and high quantities of fruit.